 When it comes to haggling we have three key tips:

-1. Be bold: don’t be afraid and show the vendor that you are decisive and upfront.
-Even if you aren’t feeling confident just fake it till you make it!
+- Be bold: Even if you aren’t feeling confident just fake it till you make it!

-3. Know when to walk away: if your negotiations not going anywhere take a breath and walk away.
+- Know when to walk away: if your negotiations not going anywheredon't be afraid to walk away.
 You never know, turning your back might drop the price that little bit more.

 Keen on some more insight?
-We have a whole blog dedicated to the art of haggling here.
+We have a whole blog dedicated to the art of haggling.

 On the 10th day of Christmas, Travel Money Oz showed me… how to tip appropriately.

 To tip or not to tip?
 That is the question.
 It is always worthwhile to brush up on your destinations cultural etiquette which includes when, how much and how to tip.